Saltar al contenido principal

 Student interaction

-Participants ask questions.
-However, there is limited peer-to-peer interaction.
+Participants ask questions; there is limited peer-to-peer interaction.

 What is it?